Singapore has earned its reputation as one of the best shopping destinations in the world.

 - Only 7 floors have shops – The stores of Lucky Plaza occupy seven of the 30 floors.
 The 26 two-way escalators, eight elevators, and 500 shops and stalls are all crammed into this small area.
 Make time to wander through the “bazaar-style” floors, or locate specific shops on the plaza’s store guide if you’re short on time.

-- Fairs selling specific items are held regularly – Lucky Plaza often hosts fairs, or “exhibitions,” in the complex atrium.
+- Fairs – Lucky Plaza often hosts fairs, or “exhibitions,” in the complex atrium.
 Examples include: watch exhibitions, property exhibitions, and home furnishing fairs.
 Pop in on the right day and you may find just what you’ve been looking for.

-- It is a Filipino food lover’s paradise – Lucky Plaza is known for its wide selection of Filipino foods.
+- Filipino food – Lucky Plaza is known for its wide selection of Filipino foods.
 Filipino classics like Jollibee and Insanal are among the numerous options you’ll find here.

 8. Ion Orchard

-Ion Orchard is the futuristic, self-proclaimed “multi-sensory experiental shopping and lifestyle mall” of Orchard Road.
+Ion Orchard is the futuristic, self-proclaimed “multi-sensory experiential shopping and lifestyle mall” of Orchard Road.

-Treat yourself to the sights, sounds, tastes, and smells at the otherworldly Ion Orchard.
+Treat yourself to the sights, sounds, tastes, and smells at Ion Orchard.

 - Great views – Ion Orchard provides several opportunities for its visitors to see the beautiful Singapore skyline.
-Take a walk while admiring the view from the garden on the ninth floor, or step out onto Ion Sky, the mall’s observation deck on the 55th and 56th
+Take a walk while admiring the view from the garden on the ninth floor.
+For an even better view, step out onto Ion Sky, the mall’s observation deck on the 55th and 56th

 - Free art exhibitions – Located on the fourth floor, Ion art is the mall’s effort to feature contemporary art and design from Asian creators.
 Pieces shown here are diverse and range from sculpture to multi-media art.

-- A culinary history lesson – The “Food & Heritage Trail” culinary event introduces diners to traditional Singaporean cuisines and local delicacies.
+- A culinary history lesson – The “Food & Heritage Trail” culinary event showcases traditional Singaporean cuisines and local delicacies.
 Be sure to sign up for this special experience.